Protecting Warwick Castle’s 1100 years of history

 Nestled against the bank of the River Avon and typical of a rural leisure attraction, the site is large and sprawling.
 The castle is not only a place of major historical significance, it is also a thriving tourist destination and leisure business.
 It is classed as one of Britain’s Top 10 historic houses and monuments by the British Tourist Authority, a list which also includes the Tower of London, Stonehenge, and Edinburgh Castle.

-Warwick Castle appointed iC2 to install new security cameras both within key buildings and across the grounds to protect the attraction from unauthorised access.
+Warwick Castle appointed iC2 to install new integrated security cameras both within key buildings and across the grounds to protect the attraction from unauthorised access.
 The project was broken down into two phases.

 The first objective was to protect key areas within the ‘heart’ of the castle, including The Great Hall, Queen Anne’s Bedroom, The Blue Boudoir, The Red Drawing Room and The Cedar Drawing Room.
 This part of the solution was accomplished through careful positioning and installation of state of the art Avigilon Megapixel cameras.